 With more hours of sunlight and warmer weather you may spend more time outdoors.While that may mean greater fitness from the physical activity, you will be at risk of several outdoor injuries.
 Be proactive and prevent warm weather ailments with these tips.

-Most of the United States will change to Daylight Savings Time on Sunday March 8, 2020.
+Most of the United States changes to Daylight Saving Time on the second Sunday of March every year

 So you will either be going to bed an hour later than usual, or awakening an hour earlier.